Eschatologue/CM_wiki/docs/lore/glossary.md

 Abhumans, or Aberrant Humans, are a subgroup of humans, also known as "Londoners."
 Characterised by their human traits, but lacking a connection to the Weave and possessing a weaker physical strength compared to other species found on Antares.

 In modern times, the term has taken on a derogatory connotation, used in Gallian society to refer to those of lower social status.

 ---

+### Aeginae

+*Entities*

+The **Aeginae** are colossal leviathans, now nearly extinct, who once usurped the ancient deities that ruled Antares, only to be ironically dethroned by the Spires.
+These mighty beings shaped the very landscape of Antares—their tears forming seas, their movements moulding mountains, and their breath grafted the skies.

+---